abhishekdanej/open-attendance-react-frontend/README.md

 # Introduction

 This is a react frontend to a serverless attendance backend using below AWS services
+- Amplify for hosting
-    - API Gateway for
+- API Gateway for lambda function routing
 - Lambda for backend business logic
-    - Amplify for hosting
 - DynamoDB for NoSQL datastore

+## Release Notes

+9 Feb 2023
+ - Added notes box to capture day notes